-The Department of Industry, Innovation and Science (the department/we) is responsible for administering this grant opportunity on behalf of the Department of Health.
+The department is responsible for administering this grant opportunity on behalf of the Department of Health.

-We have defined key terms used in these guidelines in the glossary at Section 13.
+We have defined key terms used in these guidelines in the glossary at section 13.

 You should read this document carefully before you fill out an application.